sleepy-juan/To-gather/hifi.md

 ![hifi5](./images/hifi5.JPG)
 __※ This is the other user's interface who received a question.__

 You can see the question that arrived from other users on your right sidebar.
+Note that this notification also includes common points.

 1. Click the yellow box #8 to answer/ignore the question.